rahulgp12/uw-ischool-info-201a-2019-autumn-Project/projectbrief.md

 >*Figure 1* This graph shows the beauty of an area based on the Natural Amenities scale.
 We plan to use ours to show reported happiness in different countries around the globe.

 ![Scatterplot with regression showing relationship between height and weight](/images/scatterplot_example.png)
 >*Figure 2* This scatterplot shows the relationship betweens participants' height and weight.
-We plan to use scatterplot(s) to depict the relationship between variables like life expectancy and freedom, and overall happiness.
+We plan to use scatterplot(s) to depict the relationship between variables like life expectancy and freedom, and overall happiness.p

 #### 5.0 Team Coordinations
 **Meeting Time:** Tuesday 2:30 - 4:30PM, will be our usual meeting time for the week